The Archbishop Iakovos Library and Learning Resource Center

 Scanner: A scanner is located in the first-floor AV Room.

 Audio-Visual Equipment: Audio-Visual equipment is located throughout the Library.
-The first floor AV Room is the location of a microfilm/ fiche reader/printer and a copy stand.
+The first floor AV Room is the location of a microfilm/ microfiche reader/printer and a copy stand for camera attachment.
 The AV Room on the Periodicals Wing contains a TV/VCR, DVD, and listening equipment.
 The use of this equipment is monitored by the Library staff and student assistants.
 AV materials may be checked out at the Circulation Desk and are for Library use only.